Boris-Barboris/AtmosphereAutopilot/README.md

 # Default Modules descriptions

 ## Flight Model
 It is a fundamental craft analysis module.
 It performs motion and dynamics evaluation, as well as analysis of craft aerodynamics.
+VTOL engine balancing is also handled by Flight Model (though it will probably change in the future).
 This Module will probably be used by every single other Autopilot and module.

 Short GUI description (consult source code for more deatils and insight):
 * Three sections for three craft principal axes, each contains: